 I got three days confined to barracks because of the beret.
 When you get it, there is a little bow at the back where the binding finishes.
 Unbeknown to me, you were supposed to tuck this in the holes where the tie went round, I didn’t and I got three days confined to barracks for that.

 I did convoys as a dispatch rider.
 When you are on a convoy, you have dispatch riders on motorbikes who go ahead and point the bike in the direction the convoy has to go.
 This sounds stupid but it is a fact – say you have about 10 lorries, the one in front never does more than 20 miles an hour while the bloke at the back will be doing about 35 miles an hour because as the first brakes, they all brake back there and then accelerate in turn so the back ones have to go faster to catch up – strange but that’s a fact.

 I liked my motorbikes and eventually I had my own bike at the camp.
 Being a despatch rider suited me down to the ground.
 We did a lot of things including trips on a duck and that sort of thing.
 I went to sea on a duck, it was not my cup of tea, I must admit.
 You aren’t very far out of the water and if it’s a bit choppy, it is like a landing craft seeing the front drop down and all that – not the best ride I have had in my life.

 I didn’t go back to farm labouring after my national service.
 I got a job with the GPO in Oxford.
 Then I got a job as stores manager for an electrical wholesaler in Oxford.
 Then opportunities arise in Ipswich, Norwich, Cambridge, then Devon, back to Cambridge then back to Norwich.
 I also ran the Eagle Tavern in Neatishead in 1968/9 and have been very fortunate to return to my beloved village to retire too.

-John Horner talking to WISEArchive on 7th February 2019 in Neatishead Norfolk.
+John Horner (b.
+1938) talking to WISEArchive on 7th February 2019 in Neatishead Norfolk.